 At the time, much of our sales were driven by Facebook.
 And like many e-commerce brands, this change brought major loss to the traffic engine fueling the company’s revenue.

 That December, I remember pacing outside my home at 2 a.m. unable to sleep through the pressures of finding a new solution.
 The industry landscape had changed.
 Marketing had changed.
 The path forward for Sevenly would have to change too.

-Just a few days after the birth of Veronica and I’s first child in January 2014, I received a call from the Chairman of our Board of Directors.
+Just a few days after the birth of Veronica and my first child in January 2014, I received a call from the Chairman of our Board of Directors.
 The investors were worried by the company’s drop in sales.
 At the time, this was a complex issue to explain–especially to a group of traditional Baby-Boomer financial folks.
-Social media marketing was still quite new and a major algorithm change was basically uncharted territory.
+Social media marketing was still quite new, and a major algorithm change was uncharted territory.

 Days later, my long conversation with the Chairman led to an intense formal meeting where it was clearly implied I should step down as CEO.
 I was to move into a less critical role managing culture and marketing.
 A painful degradation of responsibility that would cause deep strife and frustration in the coming months.

 Then, on April 9th, 2014 (one day before my 29th birthday) I was invited to an El Torrito Mexican Restaurant near the John Wayne Airport in Orange County, California.
 There, two investors would publically terminate me in a manner that felt opposite to our company’s most valued phrase: People Matter.